 Before Pasque actually open up to their full bloom, they look like hanging purple pods with a feathery white coating.
 They initially look a bit droopy.

 In the photo to the right, a close-up look reveals the unique textures on the external petals.
-It’s reminiscent of peach fuzz with their leaves being equally as fuzzy.
+It’s like peach fuzz with the foliage being equally as fuzzy.

 In the morning sunlight, these features really stand out.

-Predominately purple in the gardens I photograph them, I’ve come across a few clusters of pink flowers.
-I’ve yet to capture a post worthy photo of the pink variety.
-But they are just as pretty and fuzzy.
+Predominately purple in the gardens I photograph them, I’ve come across a few clusters of pink flowers and white too.
+They are equally as pretty.
+However, I’ve yet to capture a worthy photo of them.

-Once they open, you are blessed with their bright yellow centers as in the purple flowers.
+Once they open, you are blessed with purple flowers with bright yellow centers!

 Flowing Clusters of Flowers and Leaves